Ecommerce Localization: A Guide to Driving Growth Across Markets

 The level of support ecommerce customers receive will influence their entire ecommerce journey.
 Being able to speak to a real person in their language of choice reassures ecommerce shoppers, boosts brand loyalty, and lowers the likelihood of abandoned carts or negative reviews.

-Complementing your multilingual support with chatbots and other AI-powered ecommerce support tools can take things to the next level.
+Complementing your multilingual customer support with chatbots and other AI-powered ecommerce support tools can take things to the next level.

 Create marketing content that resonates with users locally